digicert/pkilint/README.md

 ## Bugs?

-If you find a bug or other issue with pkilint, please create a Github issue.
+If you find a bug or other issue with pkilint, please create a GitHub issue.

 ## Contributing

 As we intend for this project to be an ecosystem resource, we welcome contributions.
-It is preferred that proposals for new features be filed as Github issues so that design decisions, etc. can be discussed prior to submitting a pull request.
+It is preferred that proposals for new features be filed as GitHub issues so that design decisions, etc. can be discussed prior to submitting a pull request.

+This project uses [Black](https://github.com/psf/black) code formatter.
+The CI/CD pipeline checks for compliance with this format, so please ensure that any code contributions follow this format.

 ## Acknowledgements